Density (computer storage)

-Density is a measure of the quantity of information bits that can be stored on a given length (linear density) of track, area of surface (areal density), or in a given volume (volumetric density) of a computer storage medium.
+Density is a measure of the quantity of information bits that can be stored on a given physical space of a computer storage medium.
+There are three types of density: length (linear density) of track, area of the surface (areal density), or in a given volume (volumetric density).

 Generally, higher density is more desirable, for it allows more data to be stored in the same physical space.
 Density therefore has a direct relationship to storage capacity of a given medium.
 Density also generally affects the performance within a particular medium, as well as price.